Emma Spitz: College career

 Spitz enrolled at UCLA in 2019 as a psychology major.
 As a freshman, she was an Annika Award finalist, a WGCA and Golfweek First Team All-American, and led UCLA in scoring average.

 She made her U.S. Women's Open debut by virtue of being number 20 in the World Amateur Golf Ranking in 2020 at Champions Golf Club, but missed the cut.

 Spitz played in the Arnold Palmer Cup in 2020 and 2021.
 She finished 3rd at the 2021 Augusta National Women's Amateur and was runner-up one stroke behind Rachel Heck of Stanford at the 2021 NCAA Division I Women's Golf Championships.

 Professional career

 Waiting until she was in the top five in the World Amateur Golf Ranking to ensure her place at Final Qualifying tournament for the LPGA and LET, Spitz turned professional in August 2022.
 She made her professional debut at Skaftö Open, where she tied for 10th place.
-The following week, she led the Åland 100 Ladies Open after the first round together with Ursula Wikström.
+The following week, she led the Åland 100 Ladies Open after the first round together with Ursula Wikström, and ultimately finished 4th.

+Spitz secured her card for the 2023 Ladies European Tour by finishing T6 at Q-School.
+She earned a spot in the field in the 2023 U.S. Women's Open at Pebble Beach Golf Links by winning the European qualifier held at Golf Club de Naxhelet in Belgium.